 I also see my job as empowering my clients with knowledge and techniques to remedy their dog’s problem behaviour, thereby releasing them and their dog from the anxiety and stress they have been living with and helping to make life with their dog a calmer and a more pleasant experience.

 My wish is to convey the message that force free training (also known as positive training) is humane, kind and ethical and will not damage dogs physically or mentally in the way that punishment-based methods can do.
 It is my belief that it is the method that anyone who trains dogs should be using.
 It's a simple fact that a modern, educated trainer will never need to use force or fear to train a dog.
-I feel it's important that people know why it isn't desirable to use punishment because of the fall out that this can cause, especially when the punishment during training involves hurting the dog physically or using fear to get him to comply.
-I want to try and help people understand why using those methods on what they may perceive is an aggressive dog is liable in the long term, to make the behaviour worse and not better.
+I feel it's important that people know why it isn't desirable to use punishment because of the fall-out that this can cause, especially when the punishment during training involves hurting the dog physically or using fear to get him to comply.
+I also want to help people understand why using those methods on what they may think is an aggressive dog is liable in the long term, to make the behaviour/aggression worse and not better.
 In fact, using these methods on any dog no matter what the behaviour issue, may actually cause them to become defensive and aggressive and that means you've got a whole new lot of behaviour problems to deal with.

-I can spread this message using Woofers Facebook page and my website.
+I spread this message using Woofers Facebook page and my website.
 I run several dog-related Facebook groups on which I try to educate whenever I can.
 Myself and other positive trainers just want to get the message out to dog owners that they don't need to use harsh methods to train their dogs, no matter what they are told.